LN-Zap/lnd/README.md

   - Note: `btcwallet` dependency replaced with our own `btcwallet-strike` fork
   - See https://github.com/btcsuite/btcwallet/pull/779 for details
 - `/walletrpc.WalletKit/SignMessageFromAddress` RPC that signs a given message with the private key for the given address
-- `Dockerfile` customisations to allow fetching private fork of btcwallet depenndency
+- `Dockerfile` customisations to allow fetching private fork of btcwallet dependency
 - `.github/workflows/codeql.yml` githib actions workflow added to check code ssecurity
 - `.github/workflows/automated-release.yml` github action added to create new releases for Strike
 - `.github/workflows/docker.yml` github actions removed to prevent nightly builds